aman26ps/100-days-of-go/log.md

 **Thoughts:** Its overwhelming to start this journey as i have a problem with consistency but commiting it to public might help, but golang is very interesting and full of surprises :)

+### Day 1: October 3, 2021

+**Today's Progress**: Practiced sample problems, learnt about how to declare variables in golang which are idiomatic, go code best practices

+**Thoughts:** Feeling a bit comfortable after practicing simple yet engaging problems, learnt about how different variable assignment works and what are the best practices to write go code.